Natim/hawk-slides/slides/index.rst

 - Payload signature, the payload received is the one sent by your client.
 - No cookie management.

-And this even without using SSL.
+And this even without using SSL also you will still need it to get the key or protect the payload.

 ----